What did you do before creating York Gin?

-What can people expect if they visit the distillery for a tour/tasting?
+What can people expect if they visit York Gin for a tour / tasting?

 What have been the biggest challenges so far?

 Covid has been a massive challenge for everyone.
 For us, it meant a big chunk of our sales has gone (with hospitality taking such a hit) so we have had to ramp up our online offer.
-We're launching a new website to make sure we're making the most of this opportunity.
+We launched a new website to make sure we were making the most of this opportunity.

 What have been the biggest achievements so far?